DataGraph

 The extent of the region is specified in x and y coordinates, where the X and Y entry boxes show the minimum and maximum in each direction.

-When Type = ‘Ellipse’, the shape still stays within the defined x and y region but can be adjusted in terms of the width and slant using the Rotation parameter.
-When the Rotation is 1, the shape becomes a line, when the Rotation is negative the highest side is on the top left corner.
+Ellipse Location.
+When Type = ‘Ellipse,’ the shape stays within the defined x and y region but can be adjusted for the width and slant using the Rotation parameter.
+When the Rotation is 1, the shape becomes a line; when the Rotation is negative, the highest side is on the top left corner.
 Enter a value or use the slider to adjust.

-You can use global variables (e.g., slider, value) in the interval definition.
-Here the variable ‘Diameter’ is used for the maximum x and y extent.
+For any of the shapes, you can use global variables (e.g., slider, value) in the interval definition.
+Here, the variable ‘Diameter’ is used for the maximum x and y extent.

 NOTE: For a circle, set the x and y extent equal (as shown above) and set Force aspect ratio to 1 in the Axis settings.